-How to drill a hole into a seashell
+How to drill a hole into a seashell without breaking it

 Today I am going to show you how to drill a hole into a seashell- without breaking it.